rwtaggart/rwtaggart.github.io/_posts/2025-12-30-finding-our-way.md

 2. How have I changed since then?
 3. Have I reached a learning plateau, and is it time to consider a pivot?

 Review your responses with a critical eye.
 Imagine yourself as the editor of your life’s narrative.
 If you find yourself stuck, hesitant, apprehensive, or overwhelmed, then shorten the time-scale and try again.
-This approach will help clarify your desires and identify the next step.
+This approach will help clarify your desires and identify your next step.

 <br/>